 Secondary Area of Study

-All Bachelor of Science in Arts and Entertainment Technologies majors are required to fulfill a Secondary Area of Study to complement their degree plan.
+Students in the Bachelor of Science in Arts and Entertainment Technologies may not declare a second major, but all students in the program are required to fulfill a Secondary Area of Study to complement their degree plan.
 Several minors and certificate programs have been identified to help you determine the best fit.

 Fine Arts Career Services offers access to professional development including career advising, workshops and internship opportunities with commercial and corporate partners.
 Integrated advising encourages students to explore career and internship resources as early as sophomore year.